InamDevilliers/Product-Details/README.md

 * cors: Middleware to enable cross-origin resource sharing between frontend and backend.

 2. Running the Node.js Backend:
- To start the Node.js backend server, navigate to Backend folder and use the following command: node server.js
+   To start the Node.js backend server, navigate to Backend folder and use the followin command:
+      node server.js
    The backend will now be running on http://localhost:3001 and will serve product data when the /products endpoint is accessed.

 # Frontend (React) Setup
 1. Navigate to the Frontend Directory